-SOGS Update, the official monthly electronic newsletter from SOGS, keeps you up to date on issues and events affecting graduate students at The University of Western Ontario.
-If you are looking for previous issues of SOGS Update, please contact the office.
+SOGS Update, the official monthly electronic newsletter from SOGS, keeps you up to date on issues and events affecting graduate students at Western University.

 For updates on events, issues and discussion relevant to graduate students and Western between editions of the newsletter, consider the following: